Zero-pointed manifolds: Duality

-where the equivalence relation of the third term is determined by declaring $[(x_1,a_1),\dots, (x,a),(x,b)] \sim [(x_1,a_1),\dots,(x,a+b)]$, and the fourth term is just a convenient description of the underlying set of the third space.
-Dold-Thom theory gives that the homotopy groups of this space are identified as the reduced homology of $M_\ast$.
-Through the same theory, we know $\int_{(\RR^n)^+} A \simeq \sB^n A \simeq K(A,n)$ is a model for the Eilenberg-MacLane space.
-Because we are working in spaces, and using that $M$ is framed, factorization cohomology
+and the fourth term is just a convenient description of the underlying set of the third space.
+Dold--Thom theory identifies the homotopy groups

+of this space as the reduced homology of $M_\ast$.
+(See \cite{bandklayder} for a proof of the Dold--Thom theorem in terms of factorization homology.)
+Through the same theory, we know $\int_{(\RR^n)^+} A \simeq \sB^n A \simeq K(A,n)$ is an Eilenberg--MacLane space.
+Because we are working in the Cartesian symmetric monoidal $\infty$-category $\Spaces$, and using that $M$ is framed, factorization cohomology

+is weakly equivalent to the space of based maps from the negation of $M_\ast$.
+Consequently, we identify the homotopy groups